nerdalert/cloud-latency/README.md

 This project uses the same concept as [/nerdalert/cloud-bandwidth](https://github.com/nerdalert/cloud-bandwidth) of measuring performance metrics and writing them out to a TSDB backend and then visualizing them into Grafana.
 The primary difference is this measures latency to the specified targets and is written in Rust instead of Go.

 The round trip time of the probes are measured and then plotted into the TSB stack and visualized with Grafana.
-The RTT is measured via ICMP.
-I will be adding TCP options as a todo, but currently it requires ICMP traffic through to the endpoint.
+The RTT is measured via ICMP and/or TCP.
+Some endpoints are on networks filtering ICMP.
+In order to get around that, we can measure the time it takes to open a TCP socket on the remote host.
+All polling is multi-threaded using Rust concurrency runtimes.

 ![](http://networkstatic.net/wp-content/uploads/2019/12/Cloud-Latency-sm.png)